 Fairfield Electric has been managing peak demand for many years through its water heater load management program as well as voltage control.
 The Beat the Peak program has the potential to have a bigger impact on controlling demand costs.

-When a peak energy use period is coming, the co-op will issue a Beat the Peak alert to program participants.
+When a peak energy use period is approaching, the co-op will issue a "Beat the Peak" alert to program participants.
 Members can select to receive the alerts by text message, email or phone call.

-Delay activities that require hot water, such as washing clothes, taking showers, or washing dishes.
+- Delay activities that require hot water, such as washing clothes, taking showers or washing dishes

-Postpone using heavy appliances, like clothes dryers and ovens.
+- Postpone using heavy appliances, like clothes dryers and ovens.

-The important thing is that we are not asking our member-owners to altogether stop using certain appliances,” says Doug Payne, Vice President of Member Services.
+"The important thing is that we are not asking our member-owners to stop altogether using certain appliances,” said Doug Payne, Vice President of Member Services.
 “We want to get them to consider shifting their use to different hours of the day to help hold down everyone’s costs.
 If we can work together, it’s a win-win for everybody.”

 Sign up today to receive Beat the Peak alerts by text message, email or phone call.